gopalepic/Java-/OOPs/Readme.md

 ```

 ### 6. Abstraction
-Abstraction is the concept of hiding the complex implementation details and showing only the necessary features of an object.
+**Abstraction** hides complex implementation details and exposes only the necessary features.

+- Use `abstract` classes and methods.
+- Use interfaces for complete abstraction.

 ```java
 abstract class Shape {